 Small openings allow tiny beetles to enter the trap, but bees are too big to get inside.
 Although bait effectively lures them in, SHBs often enter traps as a place to hide.

-Setting mechanical traps won’t always eradicate the problem.
+Setting mechanical traps won’t guarantee success.
 They are made to manage the adult beetle population and prevent major larvae infestations, where honeycomb gets severely damaged.

-Mechanical traps are a good option for beekeepers that don’t want to use hard chemicals.
-Over-reliance on pesticides leads to pest resistance, harming bees, and impacts when honeycomb can be extracted.
+Mechanical traps are ideal for beekeepers who don’t want to use hard chemicals.
+Over-reliance on pesticides leads to pest resistance, may harm the bees, and impacts when honeycomb can be extracted.

 4 types of mechanical traps